The Need for Benchmarks to Advance AI-Enabled Player Risk Detection in Gambling: Introduction

 \section{Introduction}

 Gambling is a significant and growing form of entertainment, participated in by millions globally.
-While most consumers enjoy gambling as a leisure activity, a small percentage of participants experience serious harms, while a larger proportion may experience some subclinical negative effects \citep{Tran2024}.
+While most consumers enjoy gambling as a leisure activity, prevalence rates for harm vary considerably across different populations, jurisdictions, and product types.
+Globally, an estimated 1.4\% of adults meet criteria for problem gambling, but these rates shift dramatically depending on the gambling environment; for example, prevalence rises to approximately 16\% among online casino or slots gamblers \citep{Tran2024}.
 The industry’s rapid expansion, driven largely by digitization and the global availability of online and mobile products, has led to a corresponding increase in efforts to mitigate these potential harms \citep{Ghaharian2022}.
 These collective efforts are commonly referred to as Responsible Gambling (RG)\footnote{We use the term Responsible Gambling (RG) throughout this paper as it is commonly used to describe these practices.
 We acknowledge the ongoing and important discourse contrasting the RG framework to safer gambling or public health approaches, but a full discussion of that debate is beyond the scope of this paper.}.

 RG strategies have evolved as a direct result of gambling’s digitization, and include targeted RG messaging, immediate access to gambling help resources, and automated risk detection systems \citep{Shaffer2020}.
 These technological player protection measures can be divided roughly into two types: user-initiated measures and automated operator-initiated strategies.
 The former includes tools that users can employ, usually voluntarily, to control their gambling: self-limiting features, reality checks, deposit limits, cool-off periods, and self-exclusion.
 However, few users take advantage of these features \citep{Ladouceur2016, Nelson2008}, and there is debate about whether those who do are the players who need them most \citep{catania2021understanding}.